STEP 1- DATA COLLECTION

-Independent Component Analysis (ICA) is a signal processing method to separate independent sources linearly mixed in a signal.
-For instance, in the electroencephalogram (EEG), ICA can separate out artifacts embedded in the data (since they are usually independent of each other).
-ICA can also help identify the independent cortical and subcortical sources contributing to the raw EEG signal measured on the scalp.
-In addition, we use ICA to analyse Event Related Potentials extracted from EEG data on task.
+Independent Component Analysis (ICA) is a signal processing method used to separate independent sources linearly mixed in a signal.
+In the EEG analysis, ICA can help identify the independent cortical and subcortical sources contributing to the raw EEG signal measured on the scalp

 As a part of our brain assessment, we may investigate the speed and patterns of information processing in your brain, while you perform a computerised speed-accuracy task.
-The brain responses to the stimuli, or events included in the task are revealed and visualised with the help of the most advanced MATLAB neuroscience software packages currently available.
+One example of such task is the Go-NoGo task.
+The brain responses to the stimuli, presented in the task, are analysed with the help of Event Related Potentials analysis technique.